Qalandar Momand

 Sahibzada Habib-ur-Rahman Qalandar Momand (September 1, 1930 - February 4, 2003) was a well-known Pashto poet, short story writer, journalist and linguist.

 Early life and education

 Qalandar Momand was born on 1 September 1930 in Bazid Khel, a village near Peshawar, in what is now Khyber Pakhtunkhwa, Pakistan.
 He received his early education locally and later earned a degree with distinction in English Literature.
 A polyglot, he was fluent in Pashto, Urdu, English, Arabic, Persian, and Hindi.
 He also graduated with distinction in law and practised as lawyer for many years.
-He had had also served as the principal of the Gomal Law College, Dera Ismail Khan.
+He had also served as the principal of the Gomal Law College, Dera Ismail Khan.
 He had also received language diplomas in Arabic and Persian.

 Literary Contributions

 Qalandar Momand played a pioneering role in modernizing Pashto literary expression.
 His work spans poetry, prose, literary criticism, linguistics, and translation.
 He was committed to using literature as a tool for social critique and cultural empowerment.